99cm234/sshuttle-to-windows/readme.md

 # SSHuttle via Windows
 Configure a Debian machine to route network through a Windows host using `sshuttle`.
+Not all ssh setup and configuration details are included.
+Plenty of better places for that.
 ### Windows Host (Gateway)
 1.  **OpenSSH Server**: Ensure the OpenSSH Server is installed and running.
 2.  **OpenSSH Client**: Ensure the OpenSSH Client is installed.